Learning to Fly

 Further if you are a Ultimate lover and are keen on following the growth of Ultimate in Bangalore we recommend you join our Social group for Bangalore Ultimate.

-Learning to Fly has been one of the most promising teams across the country, positioning with in top three in most of tournaments participated in.
-It is currently among the top teams in the country, vying for the top slot each tournament.
+Learning to Fly has been one of the most promising teams across the country, with good finishes in most of tournaments participated in.
+It continues to try to keep at it, vying for top honours in each tournament.

 The future of Ultimate in India looks promising, about one national level tournament happens almost once every three months.
 Teams from all over India flock to the venue to show off their Ultimate skills.
 The number of teams participating vary from 16 to 24.